What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 Slip and Slide Kickball Rules

-Slip-and-slide kickball is pretty much the same as regular kickball, just with the added water and soap component.
 A typical slip-and-slide kickball game lasts six innings, but if there’s a tie, the teams must play until there is a winner.

 Just like regular kickball, there are two teams in a slip-and-slide game.
 You may need to make changes to players’ ages, skill levels, and how much water is in the field.